appery-io/cordova-sqlite-ext/README.md

 - macOS ("osx" platform)
 - Windows 10 (UWP) DESKTOP ~~and MOBILE~~ (see below for major limitations)

+# With Fix Google API Level 35 support + Page size 16K for more information see https://appery.io

 <!-- [TBD] HIDE browser usage notes for now (at least):
 Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters and SQL batch API in the near future.
 - -->